lady holding covering her nose thinking of the Why Your Litter-Robot Is Smelling

 • Dry the parts well with a paper towel before assembling the unit and turning it on.

-If you’ve ruled everything else, you should consider technical issues.
+If you’ve ruled everything else out, you should consider technical issues.
 While most Litter-Robot customer reviews are positive, some do mention strong and unpleasant smells in new units.

 I recommend that you contact customer support before your warranty is up.
 They can give you specific recommendations on what to check to ensure the unit is working as it should.